All Episodes

 This happened multiple times before.

-It's very clear what the motive what his motivation was.
+It's very clear what his motivation was.

-And I I think people across the Western world are becoming increasingly tired of this sort of institutionalized escapism by our political elites about what's really going on here.
+And I think people across the Western world are becoming increasingly tired of this sort of institutionalized escapism by our political elites about what's really going on here.

-Now we hear after this sort of thing happens from from both sides of the political spectrum, and of course right now, because we're in the midst of a presidential election season, you know, you've got the Twitter accounts from both uh from from both of the party nominees weighing in on this.
+And of course, right now, because we're in the midst of a presidential election season, you've got the Twitter accounts from both of the party nominees weighing in on this.

-Uh you they're calling into different cable news shows.
+They're calling into different cable news shows.

 It becomes a political issue in this country right away.

-These aren't strategies, these aren't ideas.
+These aren't ideas.

 What are some ideas?

-What are stra to secure the homeland?
+What are to secure the homeland?

-For everybody who's listening right now, how do we stop this from happening in this country again, By the way, is the proper formulation.
+For everybody who's listening right now, how do we stop this from happening in this country again, by the way, is the proper formulation.

-Not from happening as we know.
+Not from happening, as we know.

 It's happened far too often already.

-It it just happened in Orlando last month.
+It just happened in Orlando last month.

 Right.